 Benefits of re-platforming include:

 PwC offers a full set of solutions, offerings, accelerators and tools designed to help you with your cloud migration and application modernization.
 This post is the first in a series that will drill down into each of three approaches to application modernization.
-Stay tuned.
+Read the second post on how “Go from idea to market faster with serverless technology” here.

 In the meantime, learn more about how you can modernize your legacy technology on AWS with PwC’s suite of AWS cloud solutions.